 Spreading activation is a technique for searching associative, neural and semantic networks.
 The method requires a network structure with numeric or discrete relations between the network nodes.
 In the beginning the activation level of all nodes in the network is set to zero.
 The process starts by labeling source nodes, that is setting the activation level of one or more nodes to a value higher than the firing threshold (F).
-Every unfired node with an activation level > F fires to all its connected nodes, the energy propagated results from a multiplication of the energy of the source, the weight of the connection, and the decay factor D. In further iterations unfired nodes that received activation in the previous step will fire to their neighbors.
-The lower the decay factor D, the less activation is spread to nodes (with activation above the firing threshold F) exist in the network.
+Every unfired node with an activation level > F fires to all its connected nodes, the energy propagated results from a multiplication of the energy of the source, the weight of the connection, and the decay factor D. In further iterations unfired nodes that received activation is spread to nodes further away from the original source nodes.
+The process terminates when no more unfired nodes (with activation above the firing threshold F) exist in the network.
 As a result of the process, the activation levels of all nodes in the network give measures of association to the source nodes, i.e. the higher the activation level of a node in the network at the end, the stronger the association to the source node(s).